Published: 13 August 2019

 The disturbing trend of rising sex abuse in school grounds

-Although sometimes abuse may have occurred within a boarding school or residential setting, our sexual abuse lawyers are finding a disturbing trend of offending within the classroom and elsewhere on the school grounds.
+Often, we hear of abuse occurring within a boarding school or residential setting, however our sexual abuse lawyers are finding a disturbing trend of offending occurring within the classroom and all around the school premises.

-Often supervision at schools was woefully inadequate, with principals and those in charge more commonly turn out to be the perpetrators of the abuse.
-Complaints of abuse were also often not acted upon or dealt with inappropriately.
-And while much has improved, the problem is certainly not only historical.
+Back in time, supervision at schools was woefully inadequate, where principals and those in charge more commonly turn out to be the perpetrators of the abuse.
+Complaints of abuse were rarely acted upon or dealt with appropriately.
+While much has improved in recent times, the problem is certainly not historical.

 RCT Law has defended more than a dozen students who have been physically or sexually abused in a school setting.
 We encourage ex-students who have been sexually or physically abused to come forward, whether you attended state schools, independent or religious schools.
 We can help you investigate your claim, advise you on your rights and options when it comes to pursuing civil compensation, and potentially provide corroborative material from other past students from your school, to strengthen your claim.

 Schools we have brought or are bringing a claim against

-RCT Law is pursuing or has successfully brought civil claims for compensation (whether in court or settled out of court) in relation to a number of schools, including:
+RCT Law is pursuing or has successfully brought civil claims for compensation (whether in court or settled out of court) in relation to several schools, including:

 - Camberwell Grammar School